canonical/hotsos/doc/source/install/usage.rst

 Now you will find a folder called `hotsos-output-1673868979` containing a summary of information in a number of different formats.
 This summary contains per-plugin information as described above.

 By default hotsos will look at the last 24 hours of logs.
-You can increase this with `\-\-all-logs` which will by default give you 7 days and that is adjustable with `\-\-max-logrotate-depth <days>`.
+You can increase this with `\-\-all-logs` which defaults to 7 days.
+You can tweak this number of days with `\-\-max-logrotate-depth <days>`.

-Taking the yaml format and using `yq <https://snapcraft.io/yq>`_ (install with `snap install yq`) to query it we get:
+Taking the yaml format and using `yq <https://snapcraft.io/yq>`_ (install with ``snap install yq``) to query it we get:

 .. code-block:: bash